mnikic/minis/README.md

 Run tests with: make test-tsan

 Again all should be squeeky clean.

+Note: before switching from asan/ubsan/tsan or regular build it is important to run make clean!

 If not send a PR or open and issue :).